Gods and Dark Forces in the World of Mindrel

 The One who can't be named: Chaotic Evil.
 God of domination, damnation, perversion, cruelty, corruption, subversion, insidiousness, betrayal, demons, aberrations, horror, terror, insanity, the Great Abyss.
 Often worshipped by secretive sects seeking to gain power over others by serving a powerful master whose mere mention brings terror into the hearts of men.

 Aldroth: Chaotic Evil.
-God of orcs, goblins, gnolls, bestiality, combat, slaughter, massacre, mutilation, chaos, rape, murder, pillage.
+God of orcs, goblins, gnolls, bestiality, chaos, combat, slaughter and pillage.
 Also called Destroyer of Hope, Rampager, Dark Lord, the Ravenous One.
 His physical embodiment, or aspect, is a large orc with bulging muscles wearing a black artefact full-plate armour and holding a large axe or sword.
 He may also take the form of a powerful hydra.
 The symbol of Aldroth is a bull's head.

 Hexdra: Chaotic Evil.
 Goddess of spiders, caves, monstrous humanoids, enslavement, infestation, poison.
 Also called the Queen of Spiders, Lady of the Webs, the Scheming One.
 Usually takes the form of a colossal spider with demonic powers.
 Often clashes with all the other powers in her endless quest for global domination.
 The symbol of Hexdra is a spider.